slavikmosorko/medichaser/README.md

 ## Deploying to Fly.io

 This repository includes a ready-to-use [`fly.toml`](./fly.toml).
-The configuration runs the web terminal on the `web` process and the parallel appointment watcher on the `watcher` process.
+The configuration runs the web terminal on the `web` process and the sequential appointment watcher on the `watcher` process.

 1. **Prepare your configuration locally.**